 But, sailors commonly used buckets to measure sea surface temperatures up until World War II, when engine room intakes began replacing them.
 In fact, bucket use contributed to nearly half of all sea surface temperature measurements up until the late 1970s.
 According to information from the World Meteorological Organization, some ships claim to still use buckets today.

 Buckets Become a Thing of the Past

 Fortunately, as time progressed so did technology, allowing scientists to develop more accurate methods for measuring sea surface temperatures.
 Today, buoys across the ocean automatically report measurements from their sensors.
 These measurements are beamed to satellites for automated and immediate data distribution.

 The majority of the world’s buoys are known as “drifting buoys,” which are usually attached to a drogue, a device that reduces speed or improves stability.
 The mechanism allows the buoys to—you guessed it—drift along with the ocean currents.
 Moored buoys, on the other hand, are anchored at fixed locations typically along coastlines as well as in the tropical Pacific and Indian Oceans.
-Whether they are drifting or moored, buoys make significant contributions to our ability to consistently monitor the oceans in remote areas.
+Whether they are drifting or moored, buoys make significant contributions to our ability to consistently monitor the ocean in remote areas.

-The National Data Buoy Center maintains a large network of coastal buoys in U.S. waters.
+NOAA's National Data Buoy Center maintains a large network of coastal buoys in U.S. waters.
 These buoys range in size from around 5 feet to 40 feet in diameter—nearly seven times the height of the average American male!
 However, buoys aren’t just found in U.S. coastal waters.
 The National Data Buoy Center also collaborates with several international agencies to monitor sea surface temperatures across the globe.